On the defect in the generalized Grunwald--Wang problem: Arithmetic base fields

-analogous to (\ref{shaex}), where $F'$ is the dual torus to $F$.
-Again the last group is known to be finite (\cite{pcwa}, Theorem 2.4), so Corollary \ref{infiniq2} implies that $\Sha^2_\omega(F')$ must be infinite.
+analogous to (\ref{shaex}), where $F'$ is the dual torus to $F$ (i.e. the torus whose character group is the cocharacter group of $F$).
+Again the last group is known to be finite (\cite{pcwa}, Theorem 2.4), so Corollary \ref{infiniq2} implies that $\Sha^2_\omega(K,F')$ must be infinite.
 This gives an example of a torus with infinite $\Sha^2_\omega$ different from that of (\cite{pcwa}, Prop.
 4.5). \end{enumerate} \end{remas} }

 We finally turn to the proof of Theorem \ref{counter2} in the case of $\Q(t)$.
 We need the following lemma which must be well known:

 \begin{lemma} Let $k$ be an infinite field, and let $L$ be a finite separable extension of $k$.
 There exist infinitely many closed points of ${\bf A}_k ^1$ with residue field isomorphic to $L$. \end{lemma}